 The term “Bitcoin Halving” refers to an event in which the block mining reward is reduced by 50%.
 After every 210,000 mined blocks which consume around four years, the rewards given to miners for validating transactions are cut in half.
 This is Bitcoin’s way of protecting the currency from the adverse effects of inflation.

-However, Bitcoin halvings events will not last forever.
+However, Bitcoin halving events will not last forever.
 In fact, the last Bitcoin halving is expected to occur in 2140, when all 21 million coins will be mined and enter the market.
 Once this happens, miners will no longer earn rewards for mining each block.
 Instead, rewards will be allocated for processing transactions, incentivizing miners to keep the bitcoin network running.

-As of this moment, the reward for mining each block is 6.25.
+As of this moment, the reward for mining each block is 3.125.
 Previously in 2009, this reward was 50 Bitcoin.
-After the first bitcoin halving, it fell to 25 Bitcoin, then to 12.5, and now to 6.25 in 2020.
-In 2024 (the next halving), the rewards will fall to 3.125 Bitcoin.
+After the first bitcoin halving, it fell to 25 Bitcoin, then to 12.5, then 6.25 and now to 3.125 in 2024.

 Bitcoin Halving Brief History